 "Rigs are coming back, but is there an inventory issue just around the corner?
 Help me understand how the play is maturing."

 There are some complex pieces to this puzzle.
 The table below shows that the most economic sub-plays — Edwards Condensate and Karnes Trough — face the largest inventory challenges, but given the reduced level of drilling today, a decade of drilling still remains.
 However, this number could quickly be cut by 50% with a doubling of the rig count.

 Increased drilling efficiency has led to 80% more wells drilled per rig per year, which could further accelerate how fast inventory is worked through.
 However, some players feel that 40-acre spacing has proven to be value destructive.
-The base models in our Contour valuation tool range between 60 and 120-acre spacing, depending on sub-play.
+Our base models range between 60 and 120-acre spacing, depending on sub-play.